Published April, 2020 by in Uncategorized

 There is a growing movement to develop tools to better track where videos and images come from – from the moment when they are filmed on smartphones, to when they are edited and then shared or distributed on social media.
 This ‘authenticity infrastructure’ can then show you can show if a photo or video has been changed, and you can decide if that is a malicious or misleading change.
 One example of an initiative in this area is the Content Authenticity Initiative lead by Adobe, and the recently launched Coalition for Content Authenticity and Provenance (C2PA) .

 However, there is a risk that tools that are developed to better help track the origins of videos and show how they have been manipulated may also create risks of surveillance and exclusion for people who do not want to add extra data and information to their photos and videos, or cannot attribute the photos to themselves for fear of what governments and companies will do with this information.
 These tools will also likely work best with newer technologies.
 WITNESS explores more about these in a recent report on ‘authenticity infrastructure’: https://blog.witness.org/2020/05/authenticity-infrastructure/ and continues to be involved in efforts to ensure these approaches protect human rights.
 We analyse the Content Authenticity Initiative on how it addresses some key issues.

 What should platforms do?

-Social media platforms like Facebook and Twitter have recently released new policies on deepfakes and how they will handle them.
-WITNESS discusses the Facebook policy at: https://blog.witness.org/2020/01/pros-cons-facebooks-new-deepfakes-policy/
+Social media platforms like Facebook and Twitter have released policies on deepfakes and how they will handle them, as well as how they will handle manipulated media more broadly.